 Ott’s passion for his home state, efficiency and “putting a little bit of valuable material right where it needs to be” served as the foundation for starting Rantizo.
 “At my last company, I invented a way to put a tiny amount of nitrogen on a rice seed to help growth,” said Ott.
 “The drone spraying idea is the same concept, just applied differently.”

-Initially, Rantizo focused on servicing high-value, low-acre crops such as berries, vineyard grapes, fruits and cannabis.
-Now, the company is moving toward commodity crop applications and spraying fungicide on corn and soybeans.
+Initially, Rantizo focused on servicing high-value, low-acre crops such as berries, vineyard grapes and fruits.
+Now, the company has a focus on commodity crop applications and spraying fungicide on corn and soybeans.
 As the company’s services evolve and change, so do the reception and views from harvesters.

 “We are seeing a lot of enthusiasm from farmers,” Ott said.
 “Their mindset toward our product has shifted from, ‘this is interesting, but a toy for someone else to play with,’ to now realizing it can serve as a tool they can use in their arsenal.”